 - Learning and communication disorders: Children with these disorders have problems storing and processing information, as well as relating their thoughts and ideas.

 - Affective (mood) disorders: These disorders involve persistent feelings of sadness and/or rapidly changing moods, and include depression and bipolar disorder.
+A more recent diagnosis is called disruptive mood dysregulation disorder, a childhood and adolescent condition involving chronic or persistent irritability and frequent angry outbursts.

 - Schizophrenia: This disorder involves distorted perceptions and thoughts.